Home Articles Technology Tensile structures: reshaping architecture with their transformative design potential

 Year: 1999

 Another prime example of the use of tensile structures in modern architecture is the Millennium Dome.
-It is a large, dome-shaped structure made up of a series of large steel masts that support a tensioned fabric roof.
+It is a large, dome-shaped structure made up of a series of large steel masts supporting a tensioned fabric roof.
 The roof is made up of over 100,000 square meters of coated fiberglass fabric, which is tensioned over the steel masts to create a continuous, self-supporting surface.
-This unique feature allows for the roof to be flexible and responsive to changes in wind and weather conditions.
+This unique feature allows the roof to be flexible and responsive to changes in wind and weather conditions.

 The Olympic Tennis Centre, Rio de Janeiro, Brazil